thestickybullgod/CrunchHash/README.md

 - If CrunchHash is moved to a different machine, it will enter **Unlicensed Mode**.

 ### Unlicensed Mode Limitations
-- Maximum of 3 files per session
+- Maximum of 10 file, lifetime trial
 - Batch mode disabled
 - Activation prompt shown at launch